tomgibara/hashing/README.md

 Usage
 -----

-The bits library is shortly to be made available from the Maven central repository:
+The hashing library is available from the Maven central repository:

 > Group ID:    `com.tomgibara.hashing`
 > Artifact ID: `hashing`